Library Company of Philadelphia: 19th century

 The collections went from strength to strength in the 19th century.
-In mid-century it was considered one of the "five great libraries" in the United States, along with the Harvard University Library, Yale University Library, Library of Congress, and Boston Athenæum.
+In the mid-19th century, it was considered one of the "five great libraries" in the United States, along with the Harvard University Library, Yale University Library, Library of Congress, and Boston Athenæum.

 The Library Company's collections were physically split in the mid-19th century.
 A large bequest from Dr. James Rush resulted in a new building at Broad and Christian streets in South Philadelphia.
-The Ridgway Library, as it was called, was controversial because it was both physically and socially removed from the homes and businesses of the members.
+The Ridgway Library, as it was called, was controversial because it was both physically and socially removed from the homes and businesses of its members.
 A new, more centrally located, library designed by Frank Furness opened its doors in 1880 at Juniper and Locust Street.

-An unrelated endeavor, the Free Library of Philadelphia, was chartered in 1891 to "be free to all", and opened March 1894.
+An unrelated endeavor, the Free Library of Philadelphia, was chartered in 1891 to "be free to all", and opened in March 1894.

 20th century

 The Library Company suffered financial troubles during the Great Depression and was forced to sell the Locust Street building and consolidate the collections in the Ridgway Library on South Broad Street.
 As its fortunes improved after the war, the institution focused on its mission as a scholarly research library.
-In the second half of the 20th century, under the direction of Edwin Wolf, an energetic program of renewal brought the Library Company once more into a busy and vital center of national importance for research and education.
+In the second half of the 20th century, under the direction of Edwin Wolf II, an energetic program of renewal brought the Library Company once more into a busy and vital center of national importance for research and education.
 The Library Company completed a new building on Locust Street, also named the Ridgway Library, in 1965, and opened it to the public in April 1966.